How Immigrants Can Start Investing in the United States (Step-by-Step)

 Step Six: Set Up Automatic Recurring Investments

 The most powerful habit you can build as an investor is consistency.
-Investing a set amount every month, regardless of whether the market is up or down, is a strategy called dollar-cost averaging.

-When you invest a fixed amount each month, you automatically buy more shares when prices are low and fewer shares when prices are high.
-Over time, this averages out your purchase price and reduces the impact of short-term market volatility.
+Investing a fixed amount every month — regardless of whether the market is up or down — is a strategy called dollar-cost averaging.
+When you invest a fixed amount regularly, you automatically buy more shares when prices are low and fewer when prices are high.
+Over time, this averages out your purchase price and reduces the impact of short-term volatility.

 Step Seven: Monitor Your Investments — But Not Too Closely